Student career readiness

 Adapt to differing contexts, personalities, and tasks.

-Devise unusual or imaginative ideas about a topic or situation.
+Devise unique, unusual, or imaginative ideas and interpretations on a topic or situation.

 Relationship-building